 Ag + Open Space may sell land to a public or private entity.
-Outright sales of Ag + Open Space land are subject to State surplus property law and procedures, which require Ag + Open Space to offer properties for sale to specific public entities before proceeding with a sale to any single public or private buyer.
+All sales of Ag + Open Space land are subject to State surplus property law and procedures, which require Ag + Open Space to offer properties for sale to specific public entities before proceeding with a sale to any single public or private buyer.

-Typically, property sales are for the market-value of the property, taking into account the value of the conservation easement and any other interests in the property that Ag + Open Space retains.
+Typically, property sales are for market-value of the property, taking into account the value of the conservation easement and any other interests in the property that Ag + Open Space retains.
 The value received by Ag + Open Space may be comprised of cash compensation, a conservation easement, affirmative covenant, other interests in the land, or a combination thereof.
+In rare circumstances, Ag + Open Space may be permitted to sell a property at below fair market value.

-There are different rules for selling land that has been dedicated to park or open space purposes than for undedicated land.
-If the property has been dedicated to park or open space purposes, a sale to a private entity must be approved by a majority of Sonoma County voters or by a joint resolution of the State Legislature adopted after a two-thirds vote of the Board of Directors.
-(Public Resources Code section 5540) If the property has been dedicated to park or open space purposes, a sale to a public agency is permitted under the same procedures as transfers to public agencies described above.
-(Public Resources Code section 5540.6)
+There are different rules for selling land that has been dedicated and used for park or open space purposes than for undedicated land.
+If the property has been dedicated for parks or open space, the sale must be approved by a majority of Sonoma County voters or by a joint resolution of the State Legislature adopted after a two-thirds vote of the Board of Directors.
+(Public Resources Code section 5540)